ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 #### Configure a static IP

-In order to prevent a connection loss on a reboot we will need to configure the IP statically on the Team.
+In order to prevent a connection loss on a reboot we will need to configure the IP statically on the team.

-Press the `Windows Key + R` to open a Run windows and enter `ncpa.cpl` and click `open`{.action}.
-This will open your Network Connections window.
+Press `Windows Key` \+ `R` to open a "Run" window.
+Enter `ncpa.cpl` and click `OK`{.action}.
+This will open your Network Connections control panel.

 ![Static IP](images/static_ip_1.png){.thumbnail}

-Right click on your Team that you created and click `Properties`{.action}.
+Right click on your team that you created and click `Properties`{.action}.

 ![Static IP](images/static_ip_2.png){.thumbnail}

-Next, double click on `Internet Protocol Version  4(TCP/IPv4)`{.action}.
+Next, double-click on `Internet Protocol Version 4 (TCP/IPv4)`{.action}.

 ![Static IP](images/static_ip_3.png){.thumbnail}

-Select `Use the following IP address and insert your IP address`.
+Select `Use the following IP address` and insert your IP address.

-The Subnet Mask and Default gateway will be: 255.255.255.255 and 100.64.0.1 as seen below.
+The "Subnet mask" and "Default gateway" will be: 255.255.255.255 and 100.64.0.1 as shown below.

-For DNS servers, you can choose your own, for our example we are using 213.186.33.99 and 8.8.8.8.
+For DNS servers, you can choose your own.
+For our example we are using 213.186.33.99 and 8.8.8.8.

 Once done, click `OK`{.action} to close the Window, and `OK`{.action} again to close the adapter properties Window.